 The height of the collar and the length of the collar points should always be considered, especially since there is a considerable variety available.
 Today, collars with a short height and shorts points are trendy because they complement the narrow lapels that are also popular.
 However, most men are not flattered by such skimpy collars.
 A short collar with short points flatters a man with a short neck and an overall smaller head.
 On most men, however, a short collar will make their neck look awkwardly long and their head look too large in proportion to the rest of their body.
 Timothy Dalton’s undersized spread collars in Licence to Kill are not a good choice for him.
 Whilst his neck looks fine with a short collar height—a slightly taller collar would still be better—his head looks large against the short collar points.
 Apart from in Licence to Kill, Bond has avoided wearing short collars.

 On the other hand, a collar that is too tall with points too long will overwhelm the face.
 A short neck will disappear under a tall collar, and a long points shrink the head.
-Roger Moore is known for wearing tall collars with long points, especially in his films from The Spy Who Loved Me and later.
+Roger Moore is known for wearing tall collars with long points.
 These large collars work for Roger Moore, and not just in the context of his wide lapels.
 His neck is long and his head is fairly large.
 In Live and Let Die, Moore wears a spread collar that is so tall it fastens with two stacked buttons.
 Few men have such a long neck that they truly need a two-button collar, but the second button provides a necessary rigidity so it can withstand the pressure from a tie.
 Daniel Craig’s tall Brioni collars in Casino Royale shorten his neck, though the point length is a good medium.
 The long Tom Ford collar points in Quantum of Solace make Craig’s head look a little small.

 Extreme Collars: Cutaway, Narrow Point and Beyond